 Du Bois College House is the smallest of the eleven college houses at Penn.
 This helps cultivate a really strong sense of community among residents, whether they are students or staff members.
 Again, in the same College House survey, another student aptly remarked: “Du Bois College House stresses the idea of community and we are probably the closest college house on campus.”
 This is a constant theme recognized and remarked upon by residents of Du Bois College House.

 This sense of community is promulgated largely because of our staff members.
 The House Dean, Ms. Trish, who loves nothing more than cooking and/or baking for residents, is the most visible member of the senior staff.
-However, like Ms. Trish, the Faculty Master, Reverend Will, along with the College House Fellow, Dr. Audrey, are both actively engaged with Du Bois College House residents through programming, mentoring, and advising opportunities.
+However, like Ms. Trish, the Faculty Director, Reverend Will, along with the College House Fellow, Dr. Audrey, are both actively engaged with Du Bois College House residents through programming, mentoring, and advising opportunities.
 The House also has seven graduate associates: Jose Loya (1st floor West), Daniela Castejon (2nd floor West), Rolando Lyles (2nd floor East), Brittany Keesling (3rd floor West), Miriam Archibong (3rd floor East), Hafeeza Anchrum (4th floor West), and Hoang My (Ping) Nguyen (4th floor East), all of whom are very personable and love working with their undergraduate residents.

 The W.E.B.
 Du Bois College House has a great deal to offer to everyone, but especially those interested in a highly diverse, vibrant, intellectually stimulating, fun-loving, living and learning community!